sergio-sastre/AndroidUiTestingUtils/README.md

 </a>
 > [!NOTE]
 > AndroidUiTestingUtils is still in active development and has a long roadmap!</br>
-> New features are expected to come in May 2025.</br>
+> New features are expected to come in June 2025.</br>

 # <p align="center">Android UI testing utils</p>